Tobiahs: Career

-His January 2024 single "Lifetime" peaked at number 16 on the Australian ARIA Artist Singles Chart and number 13 on the Australian AIR Independent Chart.
+His January 2024 single "Lifetime" peaked at number 16 on the ARIA Australian Artist Singles Chart and number 13 on the Australian Australian Independent Record Labels Association Independent Singles Chart.

-In February 2024, he had over 670,000 monthly listeners on Spotify.

-Tobiahs' debut EP To You by Us (Vol. 1) was released on 15 August 2025.
-It reached number 38 on the ARIA Albums Chart in October 2025.
+Fakhri's debut EP To You by Us (Vol. 1) was released on 15 August 2025.
+The EP reached number 38 on the ARIA Albums Chart in October 2025.

+Musical style and influences

+Fakhri's musical style consists of electronic dance music and pop music.